-Since the turn of the century, the discussion about a sustainable and environmentally friendly cultural policy has been intensified in Germany.
-The ecological deficit of cultural policy is being deplored and a new understanding of nature-related culture is in demand.
-Sustainability, conservation of resources and deceleration are called forth as key objectives of cultural policy.
-This is exemplified by a project of the Institute for Cultural Policy of the Association for Cultural Policy (IfK), The Importance of Culture as a Guiding Principle for Sustainable Development (2001/2002).
-In this context, the Tutzinger Manifesto for Strengthening the Cultural-Aesthetic Dimension of Sustainability was created in 2002.
-The manifesto was supported by well-known actors from the cultural, environmental and scientific fields and has generated an enormous public response.
-Based on the recognised deficit that culture has so far played no role in international concepts and declarations on sustainable development, and with reference to the World Summit on Sustainable Development in Johannesburg in 2002, the manifesto called for Agenda 21 processes to be structurally opened up to the topic of culture and aesthetics.
+Since the turn of the millennium, the discussion about a sustainable and environmentally friendly cultural policy has become more intense in Germany.
+In the process, the ecological deficit of cultural policy is bemoaned and a new nature-based understanding of culture is demanded.
+Sustainability, conservation of resources and slowing down are demanded as guiding goals of cultural policy action.
+Exemplary for this is the project of the Institute for Cultural Policy of the Kulturpolitische Gesellschaft on the topic of “The significance of culture for the guiding principle of sustainable development” (2001/2002), in the context of which the “Tutzing Manifesto for strengthening the culturally aesthetic dimension of sustainability”15 was created in 2002.
+The conference was supported by renowned actors from the fields of culture, the environment and science and received a great deal of public attention.
+Based on the recognised deficit that culture has not played a role in international concepts and declarations on sustainable development to date, and referring to the “World Summit on Sustainable Development” in Johannesburg in 2002, it called for Agenda 21 processes to be structurally opened up to the topic of culture and aesthetics.

 Tutzinger Manifest (2002), in: Kurt, Hildegard / Wagner, Bernd (Hrsg.), Kultur – Kunst – Nachhaltigkeit.
 Die Bedeutung von Kultur für das Leitbild Nachhaltige Entwicklung, Bonn / Essen: Kulturpolitische Gesellschaft e.V. / Klartext Verlag (Dokumentation 57), p.
 265-267.